Knight's Cross of the Iron Cross: Knight's Cross with Oak Leaves, Swords, and Diamonds

 The Knight's Cross with Oak Leaves, Swords, and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten) was instituted on 15 July 1941.
 The first recipients were Werner Mölders and Adolf Galland.
 Presentation of the Diamonds came as a set and included the more elaborate A-piece and a second clasp with rhinestones for everyday wear, the B-piece.
 The Diamonds were awarded 27 times during World War II.
-However three individuals never received a set of Diamonds.
+However three awardees never received a set of Diamonds.
 Hans-Joachim Marseille, the fourth recipient, was killed in an aircraft crash prior to its presentation.
 The deteriorating situation and the end of the war prevented its presentation to Karl Mauss, the 26th recipient and Dietrich von Saucken, the 27th and final recipient.

 Knight's Cross with Golden Oak Leaves, Swords, and Diamonds

 The Knight's Cross with Golden Oak Leaves, Swords, and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Goldenem Eichenlaub, Schwertern und Brillanten) was instituted on 29 December 1944.
 This medal was the highest level, originally intended for 12 of the most distinguished servicemen in the entire German armed forces after the war ended.
-Six sets of Golden Oak Leaves were manufactured, each consisting of an A-piece, made of 18 Carat gold with 58 real diamonds and a B-piece, made of 14 Carat with 68 real sapphires.
+Six sets of Golden Oak Leaves were manufactured, each consisting of an A-piece, made of 18-carat gold with 58 real diamonds, and a B-piece, made of 14-carat gold with 68 real sapphires.
 One of these sets was presented to Hans-Ulrich Rudel on 1 January 1945; the remaining five sets were taken to Schloss Klessheim, where they were taken by the US forces.